 The closing line is the final price a market posts before kickoff.
 It is the most accurate prediction the market produces — every piece of public information, every sharp wager, every late injury report has already been priced in.
 Closing-line value measures how much better your bet was than the closing price.

-If you bet the Eagles at +3.5 (-110) and the line closes at Eagles +2.5 (-110), you got a full point of CLV.
+If you bet the Eagles at +3.5 (-110) against the Cowboys and the line closes at Eagles +2.5 (-110), you got a full point of CLV.
 The market eventually agreed your side was the right one — you just got there first.

 Why the closing line is the benchmark